procitec/sphinx-rst-table/docs/directives.rst

         The given number of widths should be set **with** considering the ``autonumber`` column to give this column also an width.

-    .. rst:directive:option:: id
-        :type: str

-        An additional id the table could be referenced.
-References by title are also possible.

     .. rst:directive:option:: class
         :type: str